 Yes, there is a wrong way to dust.
-It isn’t as simple as wiping a cloth along counters; that method only sends those allergens into the air, worsening the problem.
+It isn’t as simple as wiping a cloth along with counters; that method only sends those allergens into the air, worsening the problem.
 Instead, invest in quality dusting supplies.
 Dusters that collect and hold the dust rather than push it around are key.

 Also, consider using dusting spray because they leave surfaces shiny and smelling nice and keep dust from settling.

 Not a fan of the strong chemical smell?
 Not a problem!
 Make your own dusting spray with this simple guide.

 Change your air conditioner filters, duct filters, and air filters in your home.
 Even better, have a professional come and do it for you.

 Air conditioners can only do so much in keeping the outside out and working to cool the inside of your home.

 Do your part to protect your home from allergens and change the air filters.

 4. Clean the Vents.
 All of Them!